rob-legrand/rob-legrand/README.md

 - programming games, simulations and visualizations,
 - solving programming-contest-style problems and
 - experimenting with various programming languages, especially those with a functional design.

+Currently I'm putting some older projects on GitHub to motivate myself to keep improving them.